qtile/qtile/docs/manual/install/source.rst

 Qtile relies on some cutting-edge features in PyCairo, XCB, and xpyb.
 Until the latest versions of these projects make it into distros, it's best to use recent checkouts from their repositories.
+You'll need python's ``setuptools`` installed.
 Here's a brief step-by-step guide:

 libxcb